Close this window

-Through education and awareness of active ageing, with trusted advice, together we can redefine ageing and make the lives of millions of people better.
+Through education and raising awareness of active ageing, combined with trusted advice, together we can redefine ageing and make the lives of millions of people better.

 Frank's friend George needed a blue badge.
 So George rang the council and the request was dealt with using ADL Smartcare's Telephone assessment service and the Blue Badge App.

 By adding fast track services such as telephone and clinic assessments, a local authority can reduce the waiting lists for a home visit or other professional assessment.Telephone

 Contact us and let us help you build a business case to support your services.
 Request a Business Case, Privacy Impact Assessment, and Buyer's Guide to have self-help in 12 weeks:

 We are committed to transforming the lives of the ageing population and enabling key service providers to improve their offers.
 We know it is extremely important to understand the process of ageing in order to create better ageing journeys for older adults.